Doing Government Better

 Reforming DuPage Government: In government, the status quo can be a powerful force.
 Too often, “doing things same old way” costs taxpayers a lot of money.
 That’s why DuPage County began the ACT Initiative to bring Accountability, Consolidation and Transparency to the numerous layers of county government.
-To date, the reforms implemented are projected to save taxpayers $116 million.
+To date, the reforms implemented are projected to save taxpayers over $120 million.
 Read the latest ACT Progress Report by clicking here.

 Modernizing Employee Benefits: The County reformed its employee benefits system to model best practices in the private sector and to end policies that were outdated.
 The changes made to how county employees were awarded and paid out for sick-days and vacation-days is estimated to save taxpayers $20 million over the next 20 years.
 This change is one of the largest savings implemented as part of the ACT Initiative.